New York Lien Law: How to Simplify Your Construction Finance Tracking

 Developing commercial real estate in New York is anything but simple.
 And if you’re having trouble streamlining your construction finance processes, then you’re not alone.

 Because the state requires you to have at least two types of loans for each project, many New York developers grapple with the pain of managing multiple funding sources.
 And because each loan has its own specifications for how you can spend funds, tracking construction finance often becomes a migraine-inducing mess of convoluted spreadsheets and tedious line-item comparisons.
-After all, the only way to track how, when, why, and where you’re applying funds from each source is a very manual process.
+After all, the only way to track how, when, why, and where you’re applying funds from each source can be a very manual process.

 At some point (likely amidst a bout of administrative frustration), you’ve probably questioned why New York funding requirements are so complicated and whether there is any way you can make your life a little easier.